xyu/heroku-wp/README.md

 If your computer goes to sleep and vagrant is suspended abruptly
 ----------------

-Sometimes after `vagrant up` from a aborted state, the vm does not start correctly and the site is not accessible.
+Sometimes after `vagrant up` from an aborted state, the vm does not start correctly and the site is not accessible.
+When this happens force a re-provision of the machine with

-* Provision the machine `vagrant provision` to force it to start back up again
+    $ vagrant provision